adobe/ops-cli/README.md

 ## Ops CLI

 **ops-cli** is a python wrapper for [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/) and SSH for cloud automation.
-It also integrates with the AWS cli, in order to provide inventory, ssh, sync and the possibility to run ansible playbooks on top of EC2 instances.
+It also integrates with the AWS cli, in order to provide inventory, ssh, sync, tunnel and the possibility to run ansible playbooks on top of EC2 instances.
 It can be used to add a layer of templating (using jinja2) on top of Terraform files.
-This is useful for removing duplicated code when it comes to spinning up infrastructure across multiple environments (stage/sandbox/prod) and teams.
+This is useful for removing duplicated code when it comes to spinning up infrastructure across multiple environments (stage/sandbox/prod) and across teams.
 Useful for both AWS and Kubernetes deployments, given that Terraform has support for Amazon Elastic Kubernetes (EKS).

 ## How it works?